BUILDERS

 Favorite book:

-In today's episode of Category Visionaries we speak with Sarah Nagy, CEO of Seek AI, a company that has raised $7.5 Million in funding.
+In today's episode of Category Visionaries, we speak with Ben Borodach, CEO and Co-Founder of April, an embedded tax solution that's raised $40 Million in funding.

 Topics Discussed: